whyboris/utilitarianism.net/content/types-of-utilitarianism.md

 [^13]:
     For a discussion of this view, see Slote, M. & Pettit, P. (1984).
 [Satisficing Consequentialism](https://www.princeton.edu/~ppettit/papers/1984/Satisficing%20Consequentialism.pdf). _Proceedings of the Aristotelian Society_, Supplementary Volumes.
 58: 139–163 & 165–176.

 [^14]: In particular, traditional satisficing accounts struggle to offer a non-arbitrary specification of the threshold for doing “enough” good, and are vulnerable to the objection that they permit the gratuitous prevention of goodness above this threshold.
 Both objections are addressed in detail in Chappell, R.Y.
 (2019).
 [Willpower Satisficing](https://dx.doi.org/10.1111/nous.12213). _Noûs_ 53(2): 251–265.
-Note that Chappell is a co-author of this website.
 [^15]: See, e.g., Chappell, R.Y.
 (2020).
 [Deontic Pluralism and the Right Amount of Good](https://philpapers.org/rec/CHADPA-8).
 In Douglas W. Portmore (ed.), _The Oxford Handbook of Consequentialism_.
 Oxford University Press. pp. 498–512.
-Note that Chappell is a co-author of this website.
 [^16]: Norcross, A. (2020). _[Morality by Degrees: Reasons Without Demands](https://philpapers.org/rec/NORMBD)_.
 Oxford University Press.
 [^17]:
     Sinhababu (2018) advances a form of scalar consequentialism that takes right and wrong to themselves be matters of degree, but the boundary point between the two is determined by conversational context rather than anything morally fundamental (or indeed genuinely significant in any way).
 As a result, this seems to be a merely verbal variant on the definition that we use here.

     Sinhababu, N. (2018).
 [Scalar Consequentialism the Right Way](https://link.springer.com/article/10.1007%2Fs11098-017-0998-y). _Philosophical Studies_.
 175: 3131–3144.

 [^18]: Chappell, R.Y.
 (2020).
 [Deontic Pluralism and the Right Amount of Good](https://philpapers.org/rec/CHADPA-8).
 In Douglas W. Portmore (ed.), _The Oxford Handbook of Consequentialism_.
 Oxford University Press. pp. 498-512.
-Note that Chappell is a co-author of this website.
 [^19]: Jackson, F. (1991).
 [Decision-theoretic consequentialism and the nearest and dearest objection](https://dx.doi.org/10.1086/293312). _Ethics_, 101(3): 461–482.
 [^20]: In line with the above explanation of welfarism, utilitarians of any type understand “value” in terms of well-being.
 [^21]: